Managing a project's components

 To archive a component:

-Open your project, and click Components in the navigation bar on the left.
+Open your project, and select Components in the project sidebar.

 Find the component you want to archive, and select More (> Archive.